 Step One: Initial Contact

 You need to decide on who is bringing what so be sure to follow the list provided below.
 Many colleges now offer roommate matching services.
-You typically filled out a questionnaire about your personality and living quarter preferences.
-I remember my survey was rather in depth, being several pages long and varying degrees of agreement with the statements.
-It considered your dorm preference, temperature you like your room, wake and bedtime, social preferences, and much more.
-From there, you were matched with other same sex students who were compatible to your scores.
+You typically fill out a questionnaire about your personality and living quarters preferences.
+I remember my survey was rather in-depth, being several pages long and varying degrees of agreement with the statements.
+It considered your dorm preference, the temperature you like your room, wake and bedtime, social preferences, and much more.
+From there, you were matched with other same-sex students who were compatible with your scores.
 Most of the lists are long, depending on the size of your campus.
 It then becomes up to you to send them messages via their portal, email, or Facebook “creeping.”
-Most schools also still have the completely random roommate match, where they assign a roommate for you.
-If the connection works after having conversation via email, phone, or in person, you can be roommates!
+Most schools also still have a completely random roommate match, where they assign a roommate for you.
+If the connection works after having a conversation via email, phone, or in person, you can be roommates!